curedao/docs/README.md

 ---
 description: >-
-  CuraDAO is a decentralized alliance of individuals, government, businesses, and nonprofits devoted to the minimization of suffering.
+  CureDAO is a decentralized alliance of individuals, government, businesses, and nonprofits devoted to the minimization of suffering.
 ---